Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
-For expert guidance, contact us today to book your rental properties home assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties